cs1302uga/cs1302-ce03/README.md

 1. `user1`: What is the size and mode of `Loop.java`?
 Assuming your present working directory is `exercise3`, what exact command did you use to find this?

 1. `user1`: Compile `Loop.java` and then run it as a background process.
-What exact command did you use to run it in the background?
+   What is the full command that you used to run it in the background?

-1. `user2`: launch a terminal emulator on your laptop, connect to nike on your account (not the same account as `user1`).
+1. `user2`: Launch a terminal emulator on your laptop, connect to nike on your account (not the same account as `user1`).

 1. `user2`: find the Process ID (PID) of the executing `Loop.java` process from `user1`.
 What exact command did you use?
 **Hint:** try `ps` (maybe with a few options) to see every process in the system.
 Then filter the result with grep to see